-In this work, we introduce a multi-stage, human-in-the-loop (HITL) workflow for AI-assisted scientific programming that addresses this knowledge-externalization gap.
-Rather than treating an LLM as a monolithic code generator, we separate the process into three stages: theory extraction, formal specification, and implementation.
-The workflow is organized as a ``Virtual Research Group'' composed of specialized agents supervised by a human Principal Investigator (PI): a Junior Theorist (LLM-0) for theory extraction, a Senior Postdoc (LLM-1) for formal specification, and a Research Assistant (LLM-2) for code implementation.
-This staged structure introduces explicit review and refinement between the theoretical source and the final program, thereby reducing ambiguity across the development pipeline.

-The central innovation is the introduction of an intermediate technical specification between the source literature and the final code.
-This specification serves as a rigorous implementation document: it fixes universal tensor-index conventions, makes contraction logic explicit, and enforces memory-efficient implementations of the effective Hamiltonian.
-Crucially, the specification externalizes implementation-critical computational knowledge---including explicit index naming, contraction orderings, and architectural constraints---that is not present in the source literature but must be inferred from the interplay of theory and numerical practice.
-As we show through a controlled comparison (Sec.~\ref{sec:ablation}), it is this externalized content, rather than the formal \LaTeX{} structure of the document, that enables reliable code generation.
-The specification thus functions as a transferable knowledge artifact that can be interpreted consistently across different foundation models, converting an open-ended reasoning problem into a constrained translation task.
+In this work, we introduce a multi-stage, human-in-the-loop (HITL) workflow that addresses this knowledge-externalization gap.
+Rather than treating an LLM as a monolithic code generator, we separate the process into theory extraction, formal specification, and code implementation, organized as a ``Virtual Research Group'' of specialized agents supervised by a human Principal Investigator (PI): a Junior Theorist (LLM-0) for theory extraction, a Senior Postdoc (LLM-1) for formal specification, and a Research Assistant (LLM-2) for code implementation.
+A PI-Level Review stage, with explicit validation and stop gates, mediates the handoff from specification to implementation.
+The central innovation is the intermediate technical specification---produced by the specification agent, validated against explicit gates by the PI-Level Review, and only then passed to the implementation agent.
+The specification externalizes implementation-critical computational knowledge that is present in no single source but emerges from the interplay of theory and numerical practice.
+As we show through a controlled comparison, it is this externalized content, rather than the formal document structure, that supports more reliable and auditable scientific programming.

-We benchmark this workflow on the automated construction of an MPS/DMRG engine in Python.
-This is a deliberately demanding test case.
-Tensor-network algorithms require simultaneous control of symbolic consistency, numerical stability, and asymptotic memory scaling, making them an exacting benchmark for LLM-assisted code generation.
-A successful implementation must not only run without errors, but also reproduce physically meaningful observables.
-To test this, we validate the generated code on two canonical one-dimensional quantum systems: the spin-$1/2$ Heisenberg chain, which probes critical entanglement scaling, and the spin-$1$ Affleck--Kennedy--Lieb--Tasaki (AKLT) model~\cite{AKLT1987}, which probes a gapped symmetry-protected topological (SPT) phase with nonlocal string order~\cite{denNijs1989, Kennedy1992}.